saphir746/BiobankRead-Bash/README.rst

 ################################
 Installation
 ################################
-Simply Download the files and run from the command line -- in the correct syntaxt.
+Simply Download the files and run from the command line -- in the correct syntax.
+First add the full path to BiobankRead-Bash to your PYTHONPATH environment variable.

 You must have the following installed to execute the files:
 - Python 3.6 or later
 - Pandas
 - BeautifulSoup4